housecurve/housecurve.github.io/HOWTO.md

 ![](/assets/img/Connecting.png)

-HouseCurve can connect to the audio system using AirPlay or Bluetooth.
+HouseCurve can connect wireless to the audio system using AirPlay or Bluetooth.
 Tap the AirPlay button at the bottom of the screen to see a list of outputs.

 Alternatively, the headphone connector can be used to create a wired connection to the audio system.
 Use a Lightning to 3.5mm adapter.